-IX Quality and Effectiveness of the Board
+IX Quality and effectiveness of the Board

-The Company has an experienced Board with each director having more than 20 years of relevant experience and knowledge required to successfully manage, direct and supervise the Company's business activities.
+The Company has an experienced Board with each director having more than 20 years of relevant experience and knowledge required to successfully manage, direct, and supervise the Company's business activities.

-X Annual Assessment
+X Annual assessment

-The Board has not conducted an annual assessment of the effectiveness of the Board as a whole, of its Audit Committee and of its individual directors.
-This is a new requirement established in 2007 and the Board will initiate the necessary steps to comply in 2009.
-XI Services of the Company Secretary
+The Board has not conducted an annual assessment of the effectiveness of the board as a whole, of its Audit Committee, and of its individual directors.
+This is a new requirement established in 2007.
+The Board had stated that it would conduct such an exercise in 2009, however, this was not possible because of time constraints.
+The Board will initiate the necessary steps to comply in 2010.

+XI Services of the company secretary

-Directors have unrestricted access to the Company Secretary at all times.
+Directors have unrestricted access to the company secretary at all times.

-XII Size of Board
+XII Size of Boards

 In early 2008, the size of the Board was increased to seven members.
-The Board is regularly assessing its size and composition to ensure its effectiveness.
+The Board is regularly assessing its size and composition.

-XIII Directors' Training
+XIII Directors' training

-For the year under review, the directors attended training sessions on handling business partnerships and integrating acquisitions, creating structures fit for today's business, aligning to strategic thinking and implementation in the challenging times, tax workshops on mergers and acquisitions, governance and board effectiveness.
-The Board will evaluate and determine the training needs of the Directors on a continuous basis in an effort to fulfill the Continuing Education Program (CEP) requirements as prescribed by the Listing Requirements of Bursa Malaysia.
+For the year under review, all Directors attended training sessions and these included risk action planning, leadership programs, finance, nonexecutive director development, corporate governance and enhancing corporate governance.
+The Board will evaluate and determine the training needs of the Directors on a continuous basis in an effort to fulfil the Continuing Education Program (CEP) as prescribed by the Main Market Listing Requirements of Bursa Malaysia.

-XIV Board Structures and Procedures
+XIV Board structures and procedures

-The Board and its members met as indicated in the table below.
+The Board and its members met as follows in 2009: